 Counselling psychology uses theory and research in therapy to help clients with a range of difficult life issues and/or mental health conditions.
 A particular strength of a degree in Psychology with Counselling is the excellent communication skills and awareness of diversity you will develop.
 While this course does not bestow a formal qualification as a counsellor, studying this degree will be an advantage should you wish to go on to train as a Clinical Psychologist, counsellor, or work in other roles requiring excellent communication skills, such as sales and marketing.

 This course, fully accredited by the BPS, will help you to develop a well-rounded knowledge of all areas of psychology, with particular strengths in reflective practice and person-centred communication skills.
 We aim to develop individuals with a professional work ethic, who are able to apply theory and research to practice.

-This course offers an optional 30-week placement in industry after your second year.
+This course offers an optional 4-week or 30-week placement in industry after your second year.
 This will give you essential real-world experience, which will enable you to put your theory and skills into practice.
 It will also give you the chance to begin building a network of professional contacts –vital for successfully launching a career.

 What makes this course different